DeactivatedWhatSoever/NSL/me/functional_programming_simplified.md

 ### The purpose of this book
 Cool.
 I can learn Haskell way easier with this book even if I get a chance to learn Haskell!
 I'm pretty sure that I won't be getting a go with Haskell since I don't really think that's the future.
 I might go with Elm, but I'm going to stick with programming in FP with JavaScript.
 Or TypeScript.

+## Who This Book is For
+Yep, parallel/concurrent application development!
+Totally want to do that.

+### 1) Developers who want a simple introduction to FP
+OOP Java -> FP Scala

+### 2) Those interested in writing "better" code
+Hell yeah I'm into writing better code.
+Because of the code that I'm going to write now are going to be exceptional.
+They need to be exceptional because mostly it's on for refining data, running algorithms and etc.
+ Writing better(safe, testable, less error-prone) code faster without reducing quality and maintainability.
+ Pure functions only rely on their inputs.
+Doesn't use stuff from up top or like that.
+Even if it uses stuff from up top, they're immutable.

+### 3) Parallel / concurrent developers
+Most multi-threading problems are solved because of immutable data.
+[The Free Lunch Is Over: A Fundamental Turn Toward Concurrency in Software](http://www.gotw.ca/publications/concurrency-ddj.htm) I think I should read this article really carefully.
+Also, we need to write concurrent code by using some messaging/actors frameworks and try to find the best ways to write concurrent code.

+### 4) Big data app developers
+No state management, just algebra like functions that give good refined data.

+### 5) Upperclass college students
+I think these dudes would mostly just should get a good spark with C and C++ and then get on with Functional Programming.

+### Cation: Not for FP experts
+Yup, this book is for people like me.

 #reading/books